PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 Certainly not this far.
 There is a limit to setting the lifestyle of your spouse, hence, these controversial norms would not have any effect.

-The court always solves the issue of mutual custody over children, bearing the kids’ best interest in mind, therefore, norms of the agreement cannot affect that primary principle of family law.
+The court consistently addresses the matter of shared custody of children, prioritizing the best interests of the children.
+As such, the terms of the agreement cannot undermine this fundamental principle of family law.

 8. Civil Union